ONLYOFFICE/sdkjs-plugins/README.md

 SaaS version: [http://www.onlyoffice.com](http://www.onlyoffice.com "http://www.onlyoffice.com")

+## Documentation

+To learn more about the plugin structure and find out how to integrate plugins with the editors, please refer to the [ONLYOFFICE Document Server Plugins](https://api.onlyoffice.com/plugin/basic "https://api.onlyoffice.com/plugin/basic") documentation.

+For the detailed information about the plugin code, you can refer to the [ONLYOFFICE Document Builder](https://helpcenter.onlyoffice.com/developers/document-builder/index.aspx "https://helpcenter.onlyoffice.com/developers/document-builder/index.aspx") section.

 ## User Feedback and Support

 If you have any problems with or questions about [ONLYOFFICE Document Server][2], please visit our official forum to find answers to your questions: [dev.onlyoffice.org][1].